The Hague Central Station area

 This day is called Prinsjesdag (Prince’s day).
 The King and Queen make a ceremonial tour in a ‘golden’ horsedrawn carriage from the Kings workpalace at Noordeinde to the Ridderzaal.
 This always attracts a big crowd of fans of the Royal Family.
 Worth a look if you happen to be in The Hague on this day!

 Visit The Hague Forest (het Haagse Bos).
 It’s actually more of a park than a forest, but it’s a beautiful stretch of nature within walking distance of the train station.
 Relax, and maybe even take a picnic.

 If you have time for a proper meal at a restaurant, try one of my favorite restaurants, which I have listed right here in this article.

-If you’re in a hurry, but still want a bite to eat, try Mingle Mush, right next to the train station.
-This foodhall houses different food stalls which sell all kinds of amazing dishes: pierogi, tacos, pizza, sushi, pad thai, chicken tajine, burgers, you name it!
+In a hurry, but still want a bite to eat?
+Try Mingle Mush, right next to the train station.
+This foodhall houses different food stalls which sell all kinds of amazing dishes, for instance: pierogi, tacos, pizza, sushi, pad thai, chicken tajine, burgers, you name it!

 I hope you have fun in this beautiful city!

 Have you been to the Hague or planning to come here?
 Let me know what you think about the city and sights!
 Can’t wait to hear your stories!